awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-view.md

    aws cloudformation list-change-sets --stack-name arn:aws:cloudformation:us-east-1:123456789012:stack/SampleStack/1a2345b6-0000-00a0-a123-00abc0abc000
    ```

-   AWS CloudFormation returns a list of change sets, similar to the following:
+   CloudFormation returns a list of change sets, similar to the following:

    ```
    {